Edinburgh Legal Education Trust

 Publication of PhD theses

 Completed PhD theses are usually published as a book at the expense of the Edinburgh Legal Education Trust.
 So far, fourteen such books have been published.
 Consulting some of them will give an idea of what a PhD involves, and of the type of work that the Trustees are willing to fund.
-The first six books are available to download free of charge from our ELET books page
+Most are available to download free of charge from our ELET books page which will be available from this website very soon.

 · Ross Gilbert Anderson, Assignation (2008)